dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Carlo Vicari:**
- we get we
-get some jets and stuff from you now how about a more a little bit less technology specific with some non or personal stuff your your reading or stuff you're interested in shows what what's going on and I know you're pretty busy
+we get some jets and stuff from you now how about a more a little bit less technology specific with some non or personal stuff your reading or stuff you're interested in shows what what's going on and I know you're pretty busy